prettygood236/prettygood236.github.io/_posts/Study/CLI/2022-02-09-cli-linux-and-terminal-commands.md

 subtitle: 'Linux & Terminal Commands'
 category: study
 tags:     cli
+image:
+  path: /assets/img/cli/linux-command-line-ls-output.jpg
 ---

+Unix was an operating system developed at Bell Labs in the mid 1960's. <br>
+Many of the innovations and design choices the original Unix team have lived on 50+ years later, including the idea of **multi-user operating systems and hierarchical file systems.**<br>

 * this unordered seed list will be replaced by the toc {:toc}